Harry1993/notes/README.md

 *	To delete Plex Server completely, follow [this](https://forums.plex.tv/discussion/31215).
 *	To schdule a task, use `cron`.
 See [this](https://en.wikipedia.org/wiki/Cron).
 *	To check a dir is mount point or not, use `mountpoint`.
 See [this](https://unix.stackexchange.com/questions/38870/how-to-check-if-a-filesystem-is-mounted-with-a-script).
+*	To monitor a file being changed, use `watch -n 1 stat -c "%y" thefile`.

 ## Email me when someone ssh in.
 Edit `/etc/ssh/sshrc`, add the following: